zachlasiuk/arm-software-developers-ads/content/learning-paths/cloud/memcached/_index.md

 prerequisites:
     - An [Arm based instance](/cloud/platforms) from an appropriate cloud service provider.

-    This learning path has been verified on AWS EC2 and Oracle cloud services.

-# Tags.
+## Tags.
 No whitespace.
 An underscore will be visually replaced with whitespace.
 skilllevels: Introductory
 armips:
     - Neoverse